alexdevero/alex-devero-blog/__drafts__/draft--asynchronous-javascript.md

   readTheData()
 }

-// Function to read the API data function readTheData() {
+// Create a function to read the API data function readTheData() {
   console.log('Reading the data.')
 }

-// Another app function
+// Create another app function
 // This function will be invoked
 // right after the makeAPICall() function
 // and before all other functions